 Survey series started in 2006 provides critical data to golf industry for assessment and best practices

 Since 2006, the data collected has enabled GCSAA to help members succeed and support the golf industry.
 GCSAA needs representation from across the U.S. from members, non-members and all facility types.
 Superintendents should look for an email from the National Golf Foundation, which is conducting the survey on behalf of the GCSAA, or find access on GCSAA’s website.
-The Golf Course Environmental Profile survey program will be administered by Mark Johnson, director of environmental programs for GCSAA.
+The Golf Course Environmental Profile survey program will be administered by Mark Johnson, associate director of environmental programs for GCSAA.
 The information will be analyzed independently by J. Bryan Unruh, Ph.D. and Travis Shaddox, Ph.D.
-All superintendents should participate, and those who complete the survey will receive 0.50 service points and be entered into drawings for prizes.
+All superintendents should participate, and those who complete the surveys will receive 0.50 service points and be entered into drawings for prizes.

 For more information about the Golf Course Environmental Profile, visit www.gcsaa.org/GCEP.